Inbibo/adonisfx_docs/docs/maya/tools.md

 </figure>

 > [!NOTE]
-> When using this tool to export more than one Adonis deformer, all meshes with deformers must be contained within the same group in the scene.
+> When using this tool to export more than one AdonisFX deformer, all meshes with deformers must be contained within the same group in the scene.

 ## Sensors Connection Editor